A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Charged Higgs production

 The $H^+ W^- h$ coupling, modulated by $c_\gamma$, arises from~\cite{Djouadi:2005gi,Branco:2011iw}

 where $g_2$ is the $SU(2)$ gauge coupling.
 To estimate the reach of our charged Higgs signal, we choose two allowed benchmark points,

 as given in Tab.~\ref{tab:sig}.
 For the branching ratios, we ignore the loop-induced decays $H^+ \to W^+ \gamma$ and $H^+ \to W^+ Z$.
 We generate signal and background events for $\sqrt{s}=14$~TeV at leading order with MadGraph5\_aMC@NLO~\cite{Alwall:2014hca}.
 The effective model is implemented in the FeynRules~\cite{Alloul:2013bka} framework, and for parton densities we use NN23LO1~\cite{Ball:2013hta}.
-The events are showered and hadronized with PYTHIA6.4~\cite{Sjostrand:2006za} and then handed to Delphes3.4.2~\cite{deFavereau:2013fsa} for a fast detector simulation with the standard ATLAS card.
+The events are showered and hadronized with PYTHIA6.4~\cite{Sjostrand:2006za} and then handed to Delphes~3.4.2~\cite{deFavereau:2013fsa} for a fast detector simulation with the default ATLAS card.
 Jets are reconstructed with an $R=0.6$ anti-$k_T$ algorithm~\cite{Cacciari:2008gp} in FastJet~\cite{Cacciari:2011ma}.
-For $b$-tagging as well as $c$-jet and light-jet rejection, we rely on Delphes.
-To allow for extra jets we apply MLM matching~\cite{Mangano:2006rw,Alwall:2007fs}.
-The signal is generated with up to two additional jets.
+For $b$-tagging as well as $c$-jet and light-jet rejections, we also rely on the default ATLAS card.
+To allow for extra jets we apply MLM matching~\cite{Mangano:2006rw,Alwall:2007fs} with the default MadGraph5\_aMC run card.
+The signal is generated with up to two additional jets, do account for higher-order effects in the event kinematics.